 MSU BILLINGS FOUNDATION NEWS—The MSU Billings Foundation’s annual Wine & Food Festival has been postponed until fall due to the coronavirus pandemic.
-The festival, which was initially scheduled May 11-16, has been condensed and moved to October 9-10.
+The festival, which was initially scheduled for May 11-16, has been condensed and moved to October 9-10.

-“The health and safety of the hundreds of staff, volunteers, community partners and guests involved with the festival each year is our primary concern,” said Jeanne Moller, long-time festival organizer at the MSU Billings Foundation.
+“The health and safety of the hundreds of staff, volunteers, community partners, and guests involved with the festival each year is our primary concern,” said Jeanne Moller, a long-time festival organizer at the MSU Billings Foundation.
 “We hope our loyal supporters will continue to be involved with this event in the fall.”

 “The Wine & Food Festival is our most important fundraiser,” Kennedy said.
 “Dollars raised at this week of activities support the MSUB Foundation in our mission to advance Montana State University Billings, especially in providing student scholarships.”